Coochiemudlo Island’s Ferry Issues: Why should services be cut?

 Amity Trader is perhaps the real casualty in this scenario.
 As our ferry service operator, with complex obligations and financial overheads, it has most at stake.
 Let’s hope the relevant government bodies can make some changes towards a resolution, and that fairness and understanding prevails.

-Photo by Gary Sheehy.
+Photo credit: Gary Sheehy

 Angela Hoskins